Is Merida Mexico Safe for Travelers? (The Answer Might Surprise You)

 1. Don’t walk home alone at night, especially if you’ve been drinking.
 In general, always take an Uber back to your accommodation at night, even if it’s just a short walk.

-2. Avoid South Merida!
-There are so many things to do in Merida, and none of them are in the south.
-Stick to the safest areas only — Centro Historico, Paseo de Montejo and North Merida — by selecting one of these 12 Stunning Airbnbs in Merida Mexico [Picked by a Local].
+Stick to the safest parts of Merida only — Centro Historico, Paseo de Montejo and North Merida — by selecting one of these 12 Stunning Airbnbs in Merida Mexico [Picked by a Local].

 3. Keep some cash in your pocket, or even a side pocket in your anti-theft purse, so you don’t have to pull your whole wallet out every time you make a purchase.